“We stay loyal to our customers' expectation of top quality, consistent food and in turn they loyally come back week after week”

 WHAT IS YOUR FAVORITE STREET LOCATION AND WHY?

 Every location we go to is special for us because our patrons soon become our 'family'.
 We remember their life stories and their food preferences, and we believe that loyalty works both ways.
-We stay loyal to our customers' expectation of top quality, consistent food and in
+We stay loyal to our customers' expectation of top quality, consistent food and in turn they loyally come back week after week.

 WHAT’S YOUR MOST POPULAR MENU ITEM?